 It’s been a long few weeks, I’ve been on the hunt for a class B motorhome.
 Not just any Class B, but the one that Michelle and I can enter into our time to explore living in a van.
 We have searched and searched but we have not had a lot of luck.
 We have a modest budget which certainly does not help our search, but here are some of the examples available.

 On the Hunt for a Class B Motorhome

-The first class B we wanted to inspect was a 1987 van with about 90K KM on the engine.
-Very very over priced and was for sale at an RV Center.
-I was shocked on the poor customer service at the centre.
-Having a 10 years experience in sales, I would have been spoken to by the shops’ owner if I handled any customers in the manner in which we were handled.
+The first-class B we wanted to inspect was a 1987 van with about 90K KM on the engine.
+Very very overpriced and was for sale at an RV Center.
+I was shocked by the poor customer service at the centre.
+Having 10 years’ experience in sales, I would have been spoken to by the shops’ owner if I handled any customers in the manner in which we were handled.
 Though in the end, it really made no difference, as the van was not worth the $15,200.00 dollars they were asking for it, and there was no room to reduce that price.

 1996 Leisure Travel Wide Body

 We went today to inspect a 1996 Leisure Travel Wide Body class B in the Belleville area.
 It is kind of ironic since I lived in Belleville for a few years when I was a teenager, and I always loved the area.
 Last summer my friend Pat and I were down in this area shooting pictures for a weekend and actually drove past this gentleman’s house.
 Bryn, my niece’s husband came along with me to help check this old girl out.
 As soon we approached the driveway, I was almost 100 percent sure this was our girl.
 She was looking great from the street.
 She had great lines and a beautiful shape o her.
 Not a speck of rust anywhere that I could find, which was very important.
 Glenn, the current owner was very helpful in giving me a tour of all the compartments, and Bryn checked out the mechanics of the motorhome.